ashwin12r/RASEED-AI/WIREFRAME_GUIDE.md

-# Project Raseed: Wireframe & Mockup Guide
+# Raseed AI: Wireframe & Mockup Guide

-This document provides a breakdown of the key screens and components to be designed for the Project Raseed application.
+This document provides a breakdown of the key screens and components to be designed for the Raseed AI application.
 Use this as a guide for creating low-fidelity wireframes and high-fidelity mockups.

 ---